 Most scoring models take into account your payment history on loans and credit cards, how much revolving credit you regularly use, how long you've had accounts open, the types of accounts you have and how often you apply for new credit.

 To improve your scores, start by checking your credit scores online.
 When you get your scores, you will also get information about which factors are affecting your scores the most.
 These risk factors will help you understand the changes you can make to start improving your scores.
 You will need to allow some time for any changes you make to be reported by your creditors and subsequently reflected in your credit scores.

-Certain credit score factors are more important than others.
+Of course, certain credit score factors are typically more important than others.
 Payment history and credit utilization ratios are among the most important in many critical credit scoring models, and together they can represent up to 70% of a credit score, which means they're hugely influential.

 When lenders review your credit report and request a credit score for you, they're very interested in how reliably you pay your bills.
 That's because past payment performance is usually considered a good predictor of future performance.

 You can positively influence this credit scoring factor by paying all your bills on time as agreed every month.
 Paying late or settling an account for less than what you originally agreed to pay can negatively affect credit scores.

 You'll want to pay all bills on time—not just credit card bills or any loans you may have, such as auto loans or student loans, but also your rent, utilities, phone bill and so on.
 It's also a good idea to use resources and tools available to you, such as automatic payments or calendar reminders, to help ensure you pay on time every month.